 A pastry brush, again, is a tool that doesn’t immediately spring to mind when one thinks about essential baking tools.
 However, this little addition to your baking toolkit will prove indispensable.
 From butter glazing to egg washing and even grease proofing cake tin sides, you’ll find yourself using a pastry brush time and time again (and often saving your fingers from the messiest jobs).

 The Cooling Rack

-This is probably one of the most underrated baking essentials, often discarded as an unnecessary extra.
-However, when you get baking you’ll soon realise a cooling rack will get used every time.
+It is probably one of the most underrated baking essentials, often discarded as an unnecessary extra.
+However, when you get baking, you’ll soon realise a cooling rack will get used every time.
 I bet you won’t catch Mary Berry cooling her cookies on a naked work surface.
 Blasphemy.

 And that’s it, your get baking quick toolkit.
 Realistically, when it comes to kitchen appliances there is a never-ending list, but these 10 essentials will get you off the ground and then hopefully next year you’ll be part of the televised team that’s terrified of soggy bottoms.